thiagoribeiro00/thiagoribeiro00/README.md

 [![GitHub Profile Views](https://komarev.com/ghpvc/?username=thiagoribeiro00&color=006bed)](https://github.com/thiagoribeiro00)

-I'm a passionate and skilled developer with a Technological Degree in Systems Analysis and Development from Estácio de Sá University[cite: 1].
+I'm a passionate and skilled developer with a Technological Degree in Systems Analysis and Development from Estácio de Sá University.
 My expertise lies in building scalable AI solutions, developing applications, and implementing efficient data pipelines.
 I have a strong foundation in both front-end and back-end development, as well as DevOps practices.

 ## About Me